Green Ice: Shooting

 The film was financed by Lew Grade who called it "quite a nice little film, but in the end, too much like a TV movie."

 O'Neal almost drowned while filming a scene in the ocean in Las Hadas and he had to be rescued by stuntman Vic Armstrong.

 Grade said he found O'Neal "charming and helpful" during the making of the movie.
 Sharif said he had "a nice secondary part, rather flash, with plenty of time off."
 The schedule was arranged so Sharif could periodically return to Europe to supervise his casinos.

 Simmons says "We couldn’t go above a certain budget.
 But the rumour is that the film in the end cost nearly double its original budget.
 Anyway, it was an experience.
 It was my first time going into a Hollywood-style production and that kind of contract."

 Music

 The soundtrack was recorded by Bill Wyman and released as the album Green Ice.
 The soundtrack contains 18 original songs.

 Reception

-The film was distributed in the US by AFD, the newly formed distribution arm of ITC and EMI Films.

-Critical

 The Observer called it "a disaster".

-Box Office

 In June 1981 it was the fifth most popular movie then in release at the British box office.

 Anne Archer later got Ernest Day to direct a film she starred in and helped produce, Waltz Across Texas.